 It is Adobe’s version of an advocacy or referral program.
 The Adobe Affiliate Program allows its most avid supporters and advocates to earn considerable commissions by simply referring people to the brand.

 Advocates can promote Adobe Creative Cloud, Adobe Document Cloud, and Adobe Stock on their websites, blogs, or social media platforms.

 Creative Cloud provides the most current versions of Adobe’s creative apps like Adobe Illustrator, Adobe Indesign, and Adobe Photoshop Elements & Premiere Elements.

 The program is completely free, user-friendly, and it works too.
 Advocates and affiliates can earn as much as 85% in monthly commissions.

 Microsoft 365 Business Affiliate Program

 Since it is online, users can work on the go and multiple devices without losing files.
 It is easy to recommend Microsoft 365 and become an affiliate because of the convenience for users to work offline and online seamlessly.
 With Microsoft 365 apps, the world is your workspace.

 Microsoft’s other cloud-based technologies have also revolutionized the productivity sphere.
-The likes of Microsoft Windows Server takes your business to greater heights with bridge on-premises environments with Azure services.
+The likes of Microsoft Windows Server take your business to greater heights with bridge on-premises environments with Azure services.
 Users can create more hybrid scenarios so they can maximize existing investments.

 Microsoft also has the ever-reliable Microsoft Windows Server Datacenter, a server OS (operating system) specially designed for organizations and enterprises with expanding needs.